-- If a medical examiner has to wait for test results, it can delay the process for weeks.
+- If a medical examiner has to wait for test results, this can delay the process for several weeks.

-- When a full autopsy or investigation into the death is necessary, it may take an additional six weeks at a minimum.
+- When a full autopsy or investigation into the death is necessary, it may take an additional six weeks or longer.

-- The certificate can be delayed if personnel are unavailable for live signatures due to office hours, vacations, or family emergencies.
+- The certificate can be delayed if personnel are unavailable to sign documents due to office hours, vacations, or family emergencies.

-- Data entry errors of details like dates and names can hold up the process.
+- Data entry errors on important details, such as dates and legal names, can hold up the process.

-- If the signer forgets to date their signature, the process can be delayed as well.
+- If the signer forgets to date their signature, this can cause the process to be delayed.

 How to Speed Up the Process